gregoriodelucca/gregoriodelucca/README.md

   <h1 align="center"> Welcome 👋 </h1>
     <p> Developer Front End ! 💻
-    </br> I am a FullStack developer with skills in programming languages such as HTML, CSS, JavaScript. </br> I am currently focused on  web development using the "ReactJS, NodeJS and MongoDB" stack.
+    </br> I am a FullStack developer with skills in programming languages such as HTML, CSS, JavaScript and TrypeScript. </br> I am currently focused on  web development using the "ReactJS, NodeJS and MongoDB" stack.
     </br>
     </p>